 However, there are a variety of effective tobacco control policies that nations can and should enact.
 The World Health Organization treaty, the Framework Convention for Tobacco Control, requires signatory nations to adopt a variety of tobacco control policies to the fullest extent permissible under their constitutions.
 The Second Conference of FCTC Parties recently set regulatory goals in Bangkok, Thailand, including the first FCTC protocol on illicit trade of tobacco products, a second protocol on cross border advertising regulations.

 Effective tobacco control policies include: national tobacco regulatory agencies; comprehensive bans on tobacco advertising, promotion, and sponsorship; health warnings on cigarette packets that cover at least half of the packet, convey the risks, rotate messages, and use images; mandating smoke-free environments; and tax and price policies that make smoking prohibitively expensive.

 This article examines legislation and regulation from all parts of the world in each of these spheres, and evaluates their effectiveness.
 The imperatives of science, ethics, and human rights oblige society to reduce the burden of smoking, particularly among the most disadvantaged.

 Scholarly Commons Citation

 Gostin, Lawrence O., "Global Regulatory Strategies for Tobacco Control" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 481.
+481.